 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.
 Disclaimers and Limitations

-Following a 3-day decline, the stock is projected to fall further.
-Considering past instances where CM declined for three days, the price rose further in of 62 cases within the following month.
-The odds of a continued downward trend are .
+Following a 3-day Advance, the price is estimated to grow further.
+Considering data from situations where CM advanced for three days, in of 373 cases, the price rose further within the following month.
+The odds of a continued upward trend are .

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating very strong sales and a profitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.